se2p/tool-competition-av/README.md

 ## Comparing the Test Generators ##

-Deciding which test generation is the best is far from trivial and, currently, remains an open challenge.
+Deciding which test generator is the best is far from trivial and, currently, remains an open challenge.
 In this competition, we rank test generators by considering various metrics of effectiveness and efficiency that characterize the generated tests but also the process of generating them, i.e., test generation.
-We believe that our approach to compare test generators is objective and complete, and it can provide a compact metric to rank them.
-Of course, we are always open to discuss how it can be improved.
+We believe that our approach to compare test generators is objective and fair, and it can provide a compact metric to rank them.

 ### Ranking Formula

-The magic formula to rank test generators is the following weighted sum:
+The formula to rank test generators is the following weighted sum:

 ```
-rank = a * OBB_Coverage + b * test_generation_efficiency + c *  test_generation_effectiveness
+rank = a * OOB_Coverage + b * test_generation_efficiency + c *  test_generation_effectiveness
 ```

 where:

-- `OBB_Coverage` captures the effectiveness of the generated tests that must expose as many faults as possible (i.e., Out Of Bound episodes) but also as many different faults as possible.
-We compute this metric by extending the approach adopted in the previous edition of the competition and our recent work on [Illumination Search](https://dl.acm.org/doi/10.1145/3460319.3464811) and generation of relevant test cases from existing maps [SALVO](https://ieeexplore.ieee.org/document/9564107).
-Therefore, we identify the segments relevant to the OOBs, extract structural and behavioral features, and create features maps of a predefined size (i.e., 25x25 cells) containing them.
-Next, we define `OBB_Coverage` by counting the cells in the map covered by the exposed OOBs. **Larger values of `OBB_Coverage` identified better test generators.**
+- `OOB_Coverage` captures the effectiveness of the generated tests that must expose as many failures as possible (i.e., Out Of Bound episodes) but also as many different failures as possible.
+We compute this metric by extending the approach adopted in the previous edition of the competition with our recent work on [Illumination Search](https://dl.acm.org/doi/10.1145/3460319.3464811).
+As an example, our novel approach has been already adopted for the generation of relevant test cases from existing maps (see [SALVO](https://ieeexplore.ieee.org/document/9564107)).
+Therefore, we identify tests' portion relevant to the OOBs, extract their structural and behavioral features, and populate feature maps of a predefined size (i.e., 25x25 cells).
+Finally, we define `OOB_Coverage` by counting the cells in the map covered by the exposed OOBs. **Larger values of `OOB_Coverage` identify better test generators.**

-    > Note: `OBB_Coverage` is not a relative metrics, like OOB sparseness; therefore, it ensures a more fair comparison among the test generators despite the amount of OOBs that they found.

 - `test_generation_efficiency` captures the efficiency in generating, but not executing, the tests.
 We measure it as the inverse of the average time it takes for the generators to create the tests normalized using the following (standard) formula: